Best Things to Do in Salzburg in 2 Days (or 1 Day) – Best Itinerary for Your First Visit

 Price: Admission to the garden is free and it is one of the best places to visit in Salzburg (even if you only have one day).

-A main street on the right side of th river. the Linzer Gasse has many restaurants and cafes – and shops.
+As the main street on the right side of the river. the Linzergasse has many restaurants and cafes – and shops.